BasicsHome and Search

 Home and Search

-Brentford High Street, eastern end, early 1900sHoward Webb sent this postcard image which he dates to 1908 to 1911.
-It is postmarked Brentford, 11am, June 14 1913 and shows a rare view of the eastern end of the High Street taken near the Ealing Road (formerly Drum Lane) junction, 'stage left' looking at the view.
+Brentford High Street, eastern end, early 1900sHoward Webb and Janet McNamara both sent this postcard image which Howard dates to 1908 to 1911.
+Howard's copy is postmarked Brentford, 11am, June 14 1913 and shows a rare view of the eastern end of the High Street taken near the Ealing Road (formerly Drum Lane) junction, 'stage left' looking at the view.
 Howard kindly provided a high resolution scan, allowing a lot of detail to be picked out:

 On the north side of the High Street, to the left, the first shop is Robert Read, cash butcher at no. 320.
 Next: E. Collett's shop, with his horse and wagon outside, signed 'Fruiterer & Greengrocer', no. 321.
 His window display includes piles of dark apples.
 Next door at 322 is a tobacconists probably run by William Rickets at the time.
 There are adverts for Wills 'Gold Flake' tobacco, the 'Rajah' cigar (2d each) and the hanging sign 'Agent for British Oak Shag'.